 Don't expose your hands to water without moisturizing afterward.
 It sounds counterintuitive, but water—specifically, the evaporation of water—dries skin out.
 Lotion is your nails' friend.

 Don't use your nails as tools.
 Don't use them to pick apart things, open soda cans, or to do any of the hundred other things that an actual tool or a better method can accomplish without damaging your nails.

 Don't bite your nails.
 When a nail is peeling, it's very tempting to bite it off.
-That's a bad idea because, first, you'll weaken your nail and second, ew.
-Think of all the things your fingers touch in a day.
-Now imagine licking them all.
-"Unhygienic" is an understatement.
+That's a bad idea because you'll weaken your nail.
 If a strip of the nail is beginning to peel, clip it and buff or file the edge.

-Speaking of buffing: Do it in one direction.
-Buffing and filing back and forth can weaken your nail beds and make peeling more likely.
+Don't buff in multiple directions.
+Buffing should be done in one direction.
+Moving the buffer back and forth can weaken your nail beds and make peeling more likely.
 Instead, use gentle, steady movements in one direction only.